 - We will look at the anatomy of the joint, discuss skeletal variation and put the theory into practice amongst our peers.

 - The afternoon will be focused on common injuries and how to modify or assist students within a class and private setting.

 - There will be group work to practice the hands on assists as well as developing your own class plans around a specific injury or area.

 - Evening practice will be a restorative/yin/myofascial release class targeting the area of focus for the day.

-In this course we will dive deeply into Patanjali’s Yoga Sutras and the Bhagavad Gita.
-Learn how to teach advanced Pranayama techniques.
-Pranayama is the key to a deeper experience of yoga postures and meditation.
-In this course students will learn the anatomy and physiology of breath on the physical and subtle levels and how to teach advanced pranayama or energy control techniques, bandhas, mudras and mantra.
-We will also delve deeper into understanding how the subtle body, especially the chakras, relate to energy disturbances and the journey to self-awareness and ultimately self-healing.
-Advanced asana practice can only truly be practiced in a mindful way when then mind is steady and the body is strong.
-Students will learn how to safely teach advanced poses.
+In this course we will dive deeply into Patanjali’s Yoga Sutras, the Bhagavad Gita, and Tantric Philosophy.
+Pranayama is the key to a cultivating a deeper experience in asana practice and meditation.
+Students will learn the anatomy and physiology of breath on the physical and subtle levels and how to teach advanced pranayama techniques, bandhas, mudras and mantra.
+We will also explore how the subtle body, relate to energy disturbances and the journey to self-awareness and ultimately self-healing.
+Advanced asana practice can only truly be practiced in a mindful way when the mind is steady and the body is stable and strong.

 Course material will cover:

-Advanced Pranayama techniques: Ujjaii, Sitali, Kapalabhati, Bhastrika, Surya Bhedana, Bhramari, Nadi Shodhana.
+Pranayama techniques: Sitali, Kapalabhati, Bhastrika, Surya Bhedana, Bhramari, Nadi Shodhana, Agni Pranayam, Prana Dharana

-We will learn about the functions and movement of Prana Vayus that govern areas of the body and different physical and subtle activities.
+We will learn about the functions and movement of the 5 Prana Vayus that govern areas of the body and different physical and subtle activities.